LinaNoor-AGI/static_motifs/towards_a_symbolic_cosmology/towards_a_symbolic_cosmology-v1.0.1.md

 Interpretively, it is useful to speak of a **partition** of the pre-metric swirl intensity into curvature, radiation, and wake,
 $`E_{\rm total}=E_{\rm curv}+E_{\rm rad}+E_{\rm wake}`$.
 This is a phenomenological lens rather than a claim of microscopic separability, yet it captures how released coherence reorganizes into geometry, quanta, and memory.
 As always in NSFG, GR is recovered where $\mathcal C\to 1$ and swirl deviations soften.

 With the birth mechanism stated, the next task is rigor: to derive the thresholds, overlaps, and cross-sections from the swirl action and to exhibit glider solutions that realize them.
-We turn now to **§5.5.1 Derivations of Cosmogenesis Mechanisms**.

 ---